 In some instances students are required to pride with own models for class.
 The Academy is not obliged to provide models for students.
 Students must bring all require materials, tools & equipment to all classes.
 Students may be deemed “not competent” on an assessment if they fail to bring items to an assessment.

 Once classes have started, the course fee is non-refundable.
 You may apply to defer into the next scheduled equivalent course.
 However, there is no automatic right for any student to defer their course.
 Furthermore, some types of student may not be permitted to defer.
-All applications to defer incur a processing fee.
-This is payable at the time of submitting the Deferral Application to the Academy of Makeup.

-A student may only defer once.
 To defer students must put their request to defer in writing and submit this to the Academy.

 On receipt of this request, the student will be provided with a deferral application form to complete & supporting evidence will be required for your deferral to be considered.
 Verbal requests to defer will not be considered by the Academy.
 The Academy reserves full and complete discretion to allow a student to defer and is under no obligation to allow a student to defer.
 The student’s change of mind is not a valid reason to defer.